Last article update: October 9th, 2021 (09:45 pm)

 It gets the job done, but it’s a bit more work than the others.

 West Marine developed its own cleaner.

 It is priced well, but I found it isn’t as effective as Star Brite.
 Don’t really have anything else to say about it.

 Someone asked me about Mr Clean’s Magic Eraser.
-I would not use it, as it is abrasive.
+I would not use it on inflatable boat materials, as it is abrasive.

 What NOT to use for cleaning your boat